 I think beauty and inspiration can be found in even the simplest of things.
 And learning to see it is important for every artist.Julie from Manon Boudoir

 I hope you were inspired by Julie’s story!
 Doesn’t she have the most exquisite taste?
-Julie has an etsy shop that you can access from her instagram bio in case you’d like a little watercolor for your own boudoir!
+Julie has an etsy shop in case you’d like a little watercolor for your own boudoir!

 I think I’ll go and watch the new version of Emma now (I remember the old version with Gwyneth Paltrow in the 90’s which was quite enjoyable too.)

 (Update: Julie was commissioned by the famous Villa Ephrussi in Cap Ferrat to do a series of watercolors imagining the daily life of Baroness Béatrice Ephrussi de Rothschild in the early 20th century.
 They are absolutely delightful!)